Mastering PDF Optimization: A Comprehensive Guide for Students and Professionals

 Transparency can increase PDF size.
 To address this, you can:

 - Use transparency flattening presets to merge transparent elements with the background.
+This process converts transparency into solid areas, which can simplify the PDF's structure.

 - Remember that flattening might affect compatibility with older Acrobat versions.